mongodb/mongo/docs/exception_architecture.md

 `fassert` failures will terminate the entire process; this is used for low-level checks where continuing might lead to corrupt data or loss of data on disk.

+`tassert` is a hybrid - it will fail the operation like `uassert`, but also triggers a "deferred-fatality tripwire flag".
+If this flag is set during clean shutdown, the process will invoke the tripwire fatal assertion.
+This is useful for ensuring that operation failures will cause a test suite to fail, without resorting to different behavior during testing, and without allowing user operations to potentially disrupt production deployments by terminating the server.

 Both `massert` and `uassert` take error codes, so that all assertions have codes associated with them.
 Currently, programmers are free to provide the error code by either using a unique location